From A Wiki of Ice and Fire

 |TV series||Season 1 | Season 2 | Season 3|

 Jeor Mormont, also known as the Old Bear, is the 997th Lord Commander of the Night's Watch, which he commands from their headquarters, Castle Black.
 Jeor, previously head of House Mormont and Lord of Bear Island, abdicated his seat in favor of his son, Ser Jorah Mormont, and joined the Night's Watch.
 In the television adaptation Game of Thrones, Jeor is played by James Cosmo.

 Appearance and Character

 As Lord of Bear Island, Jeor marched to war under Lord Eddard Stark's banner during Robert's Rebellion.
-Within the next six years, he abdicated his seat in favor of his son, Ser Jorah Mormont, and joined the Night's Watch.
-He rapidly rose through the ranks and was elected Lord Commander in relatively short order.
+Within the next few years, he abdicated his seat in favor of his son, Ser Jorah Mormont, and joined the Night's Watch.
+He rapidly rose through the ranks and was elected Lord Commander in 288AC.
 Jeor Mormont was deeply concerned by the declining power of the Watch and the rising threat of the wildlings beyond the Wall.
 On the advice of his First Ranger, Benjen Stark, he gave up the regular patrols used by his predecessor Lord Qorgyle in favor of a more random system, varying the number of patrols and the days of their departure, to make it more difficult for the wildlings to know their comings and goings.
 Sometimes a larger force was sent to garrison one of the abandoned castles for a fortnight or a moon's turn as well.